Ne00n/route-bender-4000/README.md

 Blacklist/Whitelist can be used to ignore/allow certain nodes for a specific ASN.<br />

-lazy by default enabled, will not initially optimize active connections.<br />
+lazy is by default enabled, it will not initially optimize active connections.<br />

 **Config.json examples**
 ```